insanity54/thedevice3/README.md

 Server/client model.
 The device itself runs the node and redis server.
 Clients (admin and player's cell phones) connect using a web browser.
 Using express, the node server serves pages which will dynamically update using sockets.io and jquery.

-index.js serves pages, handles socket.io connections, and pub/subs to redis.
+index.js serves pages, handles socket.io connections, and pub/subs to redis. game/*.js handles the gameplay of the different types of games

 ### Processes

 The device runs two node processes, and one redis process.
 These processes are built to be loosely coupled so in the future, redis server could be moved to a different place or sharded.

+* Process 0 `pm2` handles running the other processes and keeping them alive
-* Process 0 `redis-server` is the redis server
+* Process 1 `redis-server` is the redis server
-* Process 1 (node ./index.js) is the server which interacts with clients.
+* Process 2 (node ./index.js) is the server which serves page to clients, handles socket.io, handles publishing to redis
+* Process 3 (node ./game/*.js) daemon which runs the game mode

-* Process 2 (node ./game/index.js) is a redis listener which is not yet hashed out @TODO
+//* Process 2 (node ./game/index.js) is a redis listener which is not yet hashed out @TODO

 ### Detail